Skip to main content

 Ongoing Care and Management

 Patients with PAD benefit from regular monitoring to track vascular health and adjust treatment as needed.
-Follow-up care focuses on symptom management, complication prevention, and maintaining mobility for long-term quality of life.
+Follow-up care focuses on symptom management, complication prevention, and maintaining mobility for long-term quality of life with an internal medicine doctor near you.

 male doctor congratulating a new medical hire